sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fluidsynth</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Real-time software synthesizer
+Short desc    : Real-time software synthesizer
 URL          : http://www.fluidsynth.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : FluidSynth is a real-time software synthesizer based on the SoundFont 2
+Descript     : FluidSynth is a real-time software synthesizer based on the SoundFont 2
              : specifications.
 It is a "software synthesizer".
 FluidSynth can read MIDI events
              : from the MIDI input device and render them to the audio device.
 It features
              : real-time effect modulation using SoundFont 2.01 modulators, and a built-in